-The School Based Claiming program offers reimbursement for both the provision of covered medically necessary school-based services (Direct Service Claiming) and the costs of administrative activities (Medicaid Administrative Claiming), such as outreach, which supports the Medicaid school-based program.
-AHCCCS contracts with Public Consulting Group (PCG) Education to administer the program statewide.
-This program serves about 30,000 Arizona Medicaid eligible students.
+The School Based Claiming program is a federal program that offers reimbursement for both the provision of covered medically necessary school-based services (Direct Service Claiming) and the costs of administrative activities (Medicaid Administrative Claiming), such as outreach, which supports the Medicaid school-based program.
+The Centers for Medicare and Medicaid Services (CMS) is the regulatory agency that funds and oversees these school-based programs at the federal level.

 Arizona Medicaid School-Based Claiming Program